 Gerard Kreijen (1967), attorney at law, is a member of the Corporate practice group.
-He specialises in public international law and advises on the law of foreign investment, bilateral investment treaties, and international commercial arbitration.
-He also advises national and international energy companies on national and international matters pertaining to the exploration and production of oil and gas.
+He specialises in public international law, with a particular focus on the law of foreign investment and bilateral investment treaties, sanctions and export controls, and anti-bribery and corruption issues.
+He also advises energy companies on national and international matters pertaining to the exploration and production of oil and gas.
 He worked at Loeff Claeys Verbeke from 1995 - 1998.

 He has published two treatises on international law: